School of Medicine

 Research Assistant, University of California Davis, Prof. Kit Lam 6/2012-12/2012

 Library design, General library screening techniques, Optimizing concentration of dye

 BioDr.
 Rajib Ahmed working as a postdoc fellow at Stanford University School of Medicine, Canary Center at Stanford for Cancer Early Detection.
 His research focus on micro- and nano-technologies based biomedical optical devices.

-Rajib has published his research work in the most prestigious journals, including ACS Nano, Scientific Reports, Light: Science & Applications, Advanced Optical Materials, Optics Express, Optics Letter, Nanoscale, RSC Advance.
-Applied Physics Letter, etc. Besides his research publications, he has contributed to the publication of 4 book chapters.
+Rajib has published his research work in the most prestigious journals (more than 40), including ACS Nano, Light: Science & Applications, Advanced Optical Materials, Advanced Healthcare Materials, Scientific Reports, Nanoscale, ACS Photonics, Optics Express, Optics Letter, Applied Physics Letter, etc. Besides his research publications, he has contributed to the publication of 4 book chapters and also working as a scientific journal editors and reviewers.
 His research findings have been presented in national and international conferences.

 Current Research and Scholarly InterestsOur goal is to develop and clinically implement new technologies for high-precision and noninvasive intervention upon the nervous system.
 Every few millimeters of the brain is functionally distinct, and different parts of the brain may have counteracting responses to therapy.
 To better match our therapies to neuroscience, we develop techniques that allow intervention upon only the right part of the nervous system at the right time, using technologies like focused ultrasound and nanotechnology.